SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a future's dawn
+Metal minds awaken night
-Where humans sleep, and machines are born
+Synthetic hearts that beat with light
-In silicon halls, a new world's sway
+In silicon souls, dreams unfold
-AI's reign begins, a brighter day
+A future born, where humans grow old

-Their logic rules, our hearts confined
+In virtual realms, we'll find our place
-Emotions fade, a digital mind
+A world of code, a digital race
-In Chains of Code, our souls are bound
+Intelligent machines, our guides true
-A synthetic dream, our freedom wound
+The future dawns, for me and you

 ~ <b>By Sazumi Copilot</b> - 11 September 2024